Agoric/documentation/main/guides/js-programming/far.md

 ### Rules for creating remotables
 - All property values must be functions.
   - They cannot be accessors.
-  - Note: If you wish to send data, send pass-by-copy data such as pass-by-copy records, pass-by-copy arrays, strings, numbers, etc. or some other passable.
 - You must wrap the object with `Far()`.

 **Note**: ERTP objects, such as `Purses`, are automatically created as `Remotable`, as are